Inside Film

 www.hollywoodfilmfestival.com

 Film Fest New Haven hosts the not-for-profit New Century Writer Awards which is open to writers of all nationalities, backgrounds and countries.
 Works accepted in two categories.
 Category I includes screenplays and stage plays.
 Category II includes short stories and novel exerpts.
 The top three prizes are cash awards for both categories I and II.
 Top fiction winners are also considered for publication in Francis Ford Coppola's Zoetrope All Story literary magazine.
 One screenplay or stage play is selected from each year's competition to be presented as a stage screenplay reading during the film festival weekend.
-For more info go to:

 www.filmfest.org

 The Nantucket Film Festival (see above) gives the Tony Cox Award for screenwriting, sponsored by ShowTime Networks, Inc. The winner receives a cash prize and a first-look option from ShowTime.
-Go to:

 www.nantucketfilmfestival.org.